 Make sure to send each teacher a hand-written thank you note.
 It is important to recognize the effort they are making on your behalf.
 Also, be sure to check with the Admission Office to ensure each letter arrived.
 Trust, but verify.

 Stay tuned for next month’s Dip Tip when we share the inside scoop on Early Decision.
-You can also keep informed about F&M and the admissions process by following us on Facebook here.

 As your student considers which teachers to approach for letters of recommendation, discuss with him/her the strategy behind those choices.
 Often, students will look to their favorite teachers.
 However, it’s not a bad thing to consider teachers who have seen your student struggle with a challenge and found a way to overcome it.
 The teacher who always gave your child an ‘A’ is not necessarily the one to write a recommendation.
 Encourage your student to seek recommendations from teachers who have challenged them and seen firsthand that he/she is ready to excel at the college level.